hxt200010/healthcare-chatbot/README.md

 **Follow-up conversation:** The chatbot has the abilities to follow up with the conversation history.

 **Summarzie:** In case users lose track of what they have to do, NurseAI can help them summarize the conversation.

+**Multiple languagle:** Since our chatbot is using GPT model, it can support multiple languages

 ## Technologies